modular-css

 </div>

-You could also use <link href="./file.css" />
+You can also use <link href="./file.css" />

 tags to reference CSS external to the component, but the component must have only one <link>